Scientists expose the cold heart of landfalling hurricanes

-Category: Environment Hits: 3Fearsome and powerful, hurricanes can wreak massive destruction when they hit land.
+Category: Environment Hits: 15Fearsome and powerful, hurricanes can wreak massive destruction when they hit land.
 But while most hurricanes then weaken, others can strengthen again into extratropical cyclones and caused further damage inland.
 Now, researchers have used simulations to uncover the presence of a cold core inside decaying hurricanes - an unexpected discovery that could help forecasters predict the level of extreme weather that communities farther inland may face.

 Read more https://www.sciencedaily.com/releases/2021/06/210614131250.htm